Antibiotics & Antivirals

 Taking an antibiotic as directed, even after symptoms disappear, is key to curing an infection and preventing the development of resistant bacteria.

 Modern medicine needs new kinds of antibiotics and antivirals to treat drug-resistant infections.
 But the pipeline of new drugs is drying up.
-For example, nearly 40 years elapsed between the introduction of the two newest molecular classes of antibiotics: fluoroquinolones (such as Cipro) in 1962 and the oxazolidinones (such as Zyvox) in 2000.
+The last new class of antibiotics to be approved was the lipopeptides (e.g., daptomycin) discovered in 1987.

 Major pharmaceutical companies have limited interest in dedicating resources to the antibiotics market because these short-course drugs are not as profitable as drugs that treat chronic conditions and lifestyle-related ailments such as high blood pressure or high cholesterol.
 Antibiotic research and development is also expensive, risky, and time consuming.
 Return on that investment can be unpredictable, considering that resistance to antibiotics develops over time and eventually makes them less effective.

 New antiviral drugs are also in short supply.
 These medicines have been much more difficult to develop than antibacterial drugs because antivirals can damage host cells where the viruses reside.
 Today, there are more antiviral drugs for HIV than for any other viral disease, transforming an infection that was once considered a death sentence into a manageable chronic condition.
 But novel drugs are needed to combat other epidemic viral infections such as influenza and hepatitis B.